oleander/simulation-dvd-rb/report.md

 ### Warm up period to steady state

-To ensure that the data that was used in our calculations didn't fluxuated (TODO: is this a word?), which is usuly the case in the begining of a simulation, we tried to, both graphically and mathematically determen where and when the system became stable.
+To ensure that the output data used in our calculations doesn't fluxuated, which is usualy the case in the begining of a simulation, we graphically tried to determine where and when the system became stable.

 Complex systems often go through a warm up period before they reach a steady state or some sort of cyclic fluctuations.
 To make sure that this warm up period did not influence our output values, we ran the simulations with both maximal and minimal parameter values and graphically determined a point in time where all the systems had completed their initial warm up.
 This time plus a margin of XXX was used as the starting point for our measurements.